williampedrini/church-payment-module/README.md

 ### HOW TO CONFIGURE ###

-1. Import the project as maven project using an IDEA
+1. Import the project as maven project using an IDE
 2. For the edition of the entity-relationship model use the DB Designer.

 ### HOW TO RUN AS WEB APPLICATION (IN DEVELOPMENT MODE) ###